-As a general rule of thumb, half of your plate should preferably be filled with dark, leafy green vegetables like chard, spinach and kale.
+As a general rule of thumb, half of your plate should preferably be filled with dark, leafy green vegetables like chard, spinach and kale – this can help with long-term immediate bowel movement.
 The more you incorporate different types of veggies (all colours of the rainbow are great too), the more you’ll benefit from different vitamins and minerals to help you upgrade your health (8).

 Also, vegetables are a great source of insoluble fibre which adds bulk to your stools relieving constipation (9).
 Head over to your local farmers market or supermarket and choose the vegetables you prefer.
 This could be your first goal towards a healthier lifestyle and help stress-free bowel movements.

 3. Eat the right kind of carbs

 Oats, one of the best foods that relieve constipation, are a source of both soluble and insoluble fibre, so they’ll be working together to help you avoid any unpleasant straining when you go to the toilet (10).

 You can try starting your day with a delicious breakfast like a combination of porridge with almond milk, coconut oil, cinnamon, walnuts, banana and fresh raspberries.

 Another good general rule is to switch any white, refined food you might be eating such as white rice, white bread or white potatoes, to their unrefined form, ie. wholegrain bread, brown rice and sweet potatoes.
 This will not only help you increase the fibre content of the diet, it will provide you with essential B vitamins to help cognitive function and help boost your concentration and energy levels (11) (12).